chrultrabook/docs/src/docs/firmware/flashing-firmware.md

 5. Shutdown the device.

 ::: tip
-If you unplugged the battery to [disable write protect](battery), you can replug it now.
+If you unplugged the battery to [disable write protect](battery), you can plug it back in now.
 All subsequent flashing won't require it from now on.
 :::

 **UEFI**